M\"obius-Type Structures in Non-Orientable Singular Semi-Riemannian Manifolds: Introduction

 \subsection{Summary of main results}

 The first result concerns the causal structure of the rotating Minkowski model introduced in Subsection~\ref{subsec:Rotating-Minkowski-Metric}.
-We show that the geometry forces future-directed causal curves to remain confined to certain ``stationary stripes'', a property that plays a crucial role in understanding the causal behavior of the crosscap metric studied later.
+We show that, with respect to the chosen global time orientation, the null boundaries of the stationary stripes act as one-way causal barriers: future-directed causal curves entering the even stripes \(M_{2k}\) cannot leave them, whereas the odd stripes \(M_{2k-1}\) cannot be entered, a property that plays a crucial role in understanding the causal behavior of the crosscap metric studied later.